raffaelladevita/clas12-timeline/qa-physics/README.md

   * local environment:
     * `$COATJAVA` must point to your local install
     * `run-groovy` (likely in `$COATJAVA/bin`) must be in your `$PATH`
-2. set local environment variables with `source env.sh`
+2. set local environment variables with `source environ.sh`
   * some primary run scripts do this automatically, in case the user forgets
   * note: `JYPATH` is added to the classpath for groovy called via `run-groovy`, from `coatjava`